-All CPAs submitting request for transition on or after 1/1/2021 must demonstrate compliance with requirements stated in Annex B, GHG Product Requirements.

-The CPA following option 1 above;

-The CPA transitioning to GS4GG following option 2 above,

-may convert issued CERs to GSVERs

-are not required to deregister from CDM but shall not claim emission reductions under both GS4GG and CDM for the same vintage may convert issued emission reductions unit to GSVERs may issue GSVERs shall deregister project from other standard before registration with GS4GG

-The CPA transitioning to GS4GG following option 3 above,

-Guidelines:

-PoA/CPAs already undergoing design certification for CER labelling can continue with their existing process.
-SustainCERT shall be notified of the intention to switch to GSVER stream, at the earliest possible opportunity.

-PoA/CPAs already certified for CER labelling can switch to GSVER stream by completing this form and notifying SustainCERT.
-Such project may leave the VPA-DD section blank as this information has been captured in GS4GG PDD version submitted earlier.

-TRANSITION APPROVAL PROCEDURE Option 1 - Is the project undergoing a preliminary review by sustainCERT, □ Yes validation by VVB and design review by SustainCERT? ⊠ No Option 2 - Is the project undergoing a combined preliminary review, ☐ Yes validation, and design review by SustainCERT? (restrictions apply, see 5.3 \bowtie No below) Option 3- Is the project undergoing preliminary review by SustainCERT, combined validation verification by VVB, followed by combined design and □ No performance review by SustainCERT?
-Requirement:
+Product Requirements) Note - for conversion of issued CERs to GSVERs, the project must be registered with GS4GG.
+1.3 Option 3: Is CPA seeking registration with GS4GG to issue GSVERs only and/or conversion of emission reduction to GSVERs issued by standard other than CDM ?
+(Ref: Annex B, GHG Product Requirements) □ Yes ⊠ No Requ irement: As submitting request for transition on or after 1/1/2021 must demonstrate compliance ements stated in Annex B, GHG Product Requirements. with The Cl - - PA following option 1 above; may seek registration under GS4GG based on provisional CDM EB decision may seek issuance of GSVERs in exchange of provisional CERs based on CDM EB deci must transfer issued CERs to the Gold Standard Swiss CDM Registry Account.
+If there implications for issued volume or project eligibility due to CMP decision regarding GW additionality or any other decision, the CME must address these issues, as applicable consultation with SustainCERT/GS. e are any 'P, The Cl - - The Cl - - - - may issue GSVERs PoA/C proces Guidelines: PoA/CPAs already undergoing design certification for CER labelling can continue with their existing process.
+SustainCERT shall be notified of the intention to switch to GSVER stream, at the earliest possible opportunity. notifyi PAs already certified for CER labelling can switch to GSVER stream by completing this for ng SustainCERT .
+Such project may leave the VPA-DD section blank as this information red in GS4GG PDD version submitted earlier.
+2 TRANSITION APPROVAL PROCEDURE 1.1 Option 1 - Is the project undergoing a preliminary review by sustainCERT , validation by VVB and design review by SustainCERT ? □ Yes ⊠ No 1.2 Option 2 - Is the project undergoing a combined preliminary review , validation, and design review by SustainCERT ? (restrictions apply, see 5.3 below) □ Yes ⊠ No 1.3 Option 3- Is the project undergoing preliminary review by SustainCERT , combined validation & verification by VVB , followed by combined design and performance review by SustainCERT? ⊠ Yes □ No

 The PoA certification under GS4GG involves following key steps.
 Refer to Section 12.
-Project cycle

-Programme of Activity Requirements for details.
+Project cycle Programme of Activity Requirements for details.